Peakboard/peakboard-templates.github.io/_extensions/Desktop-Toolbox/en.md

 title_text: Desktop Toolbox
 by: Peakboard
 description:
-  - The Desktop Toolbox Extension for Peakboard gives you direct access to essential Windows functions from within your dashboard.
-Use it to control system settings, interact with the Windows desktop environment, and leverage operating system features without leaving your Peakboard application.
+  - The Desktop Toolbox extension provides information about the current Windows desktop session, such as the logged-in user name and the OS version.
+It also offers utility functions like opening a URL in the default browser.
+No configuration or connection settings are required.
 lang: en
 weight: 93
 isDraft: false